heldridge/prompt_importer/README.md

 >>
 ```

-It also provides functionality to store regexes with which to identify the same account in the future.
+It also provides functionality to store regexes with which to automatically identify recipient accounts in the future.

 ## Usage